 Dashlane earned a spot in our best password manager extensions guide on the back of its autofill options.
 With the extension, you can choose whether it fills entries on a singular page or across an entire website.
 Additionally, you can quickly view your vault contents from the extension.

 Keeper’s extension is excellent, too, though it doesn’t provide as many options as Dashlane.
 It’s tough to award a point to either this round, as both Dashlane and Keeper offer an excellent user experience.
 Solely based on the autofill options, however, we’re going to give the point to Dashlane.
+They’re both on our list for the best password manager for iOS, though.

 Most password managers are light in terms of features, offering only a few two-factor authentication options and, if you’re lucky, password sharing.
 Thankfully, that’s not the case with our competitors.
 Keeper and Dashlane are both stuffed to the brim with goodies, though you’ll need to pay a premium price to access them.